SanduIrina/Mortal-Kombat-XL-bot/stream_example/Readme.md

-Short example of stream client.
+A short example of a video streaming client implementation.

 # Usage: